QIWI-API/payments-docs/_qiwi-form_en.html.md

 }
 ~~~

-The payment tokens are used for charging a customer balance without entering card details or QIWI Wallet number.
+The payment tokens are used for charging a customer balance without entering card details.
 By default, the use of payment tokens is disabled.
 Contact your manager in QIWI Support to enable that.

 See details of the issue of a payment token [in this section](#payment-token-issue).